 If you do have beetles in your area, you can still create a beautiful apiary layout.
 However, you must be sure to avoid giving the beetles a hand up.

-- Kill grass and use a low growing ground cover like thyme (sun) creeping jenny (shade).
+Another option, remove grass and weeds and use a low growing ground cover like thyme (sun) or creeping jenny (shade).
 A nice compromise in dry areas.